rollyourown-xyz/ryo-website-content/homepage/what_for_builders.md

 ## rollyourown for builders

-You enjoy building solutions with open source software and would like to share the results so that others can benefit from your work?
+Do you enjoy building solutions with open source software?
+Would you like to share the results so that others can benefit from your work?
+Do you want to help open source software proliferate by making solution deployments repeatable and easy?

 Learn [how we integrate open source software](/collaborate/project_and_module_development/) and [share your own solutions](/collaborate/).
-Collaborate and contribute automation code for deploying your favourite open source software applications.
+Contribute automation code for deploying your favourite open source software applications.